-1. Web Content Type
+1. Web Content-Type

 If you have a particular type of website, it’s important to update your content almost daily including:

 The above type of web content must stay current to retain your audience.
-Site visitors will deter from your website if they notice the same content or “old news.”
+Site visitors will be deterred from your website if they notice the same content or “old news.”
 In these areas of the website content, your competitors can easily provide fresh content and lure your audience away.
 Focus on the latest content, what’s trending, and what engages your audience the most when you’re updating your website content.

 2. Are You Exclusively A Business Website?

 For a business website, your webpage can start to appear outdated or inoperable to site visitors without fresh content.
-A business website should update their content a few times a week to stay current.
+A business website should update its content a few times a week to stay current.
 Because you’re a business website, fresh content can also create loyalty and mean greater conversion rates.

-Your website visitors look at you like a professional and fresh content will help you maintain that image.
+Your website visitors look at you like professional and fresh content will help you maintain that image.
 Producing frequently fresh content may require the help of an expert or an individual with expertise in web content.
 Remember, chances are visitors are browsing your business website to see what’s new.